 What is a Domain Name System?

 Domain Name System (DNS) is a system for computers and services connected to the Internet that resolves domain names to IP addresses.
-It converts human readable domain names (www.dnsfilter.com) into Internet Protocol (IP) addresses.
-(126.96.36.199.)
-This is because computers can only communicate using series of numbers, so DNS was developed as a sort of “phonebook” that translates the domain you enter in your browser into a computer readable IP.
+It converts human-readable domain names (www.dnsfilter.com) into Internet Protocol (IP) addresses (126.96.36.199).
+This is because computers can only communicate using a series of numbers, so DNS was developed as a sort of “phonebook” that translates the domain you enter in your browser into a computer-readable IP.

 How does DNS Work?

-These TLDs would be two or three character extensions like ".com," ".org," or for different countries like ".ca."
-Each TLD has its own set of nameservers that store the information for who is authoritative for storing the DNS records for that domain.
-The authoritative nameserver is typically the DNS provider or the DNS registrar (like GoDaddy that offers both DNS registration and hosting).
+These TLDs would be two or three-character extensions like ".com," ".org," or for different countries like ".ca."
+Each TLD has its own set of nameservers that store the information of who is authoritative for storing the DNS records for that domain.
+The authoritative nameserver is typically the DNS provider or the DNS registrar (like GoDaddy, which offers both DNS registration and hosting).
 And here, we can find the DNS record that maps example.com to the IP address 127.66.122.88.

 How can I secure my DNS?

 You can prevent your browser from circumventing your policies by restricting DNS resolution to only DNSFilter.
 This is best done at the firewall level by blocking DoH addresses.
-This ensures that your DNS filtering policies will always remain in effect.
-For complete directions, checkout our help article on preventing circumvention.
+This ensures that your DNSFilter policies will always remain in effect.
+For complete directions, check out our help article on preventing circumvention.
 DNSFilter helps to maintain a community list of DoH servers so that system administrators can restrict access.

 What is DNS-over-HTTPS?

 DNS-over-HTTPS (DoH) is a DNS encryption method that works over HTTPS.
 It is also an alternative to the encryption method DNS-over-TLS.